rmassidda/ir-2019/12_web_ranking.md

 This is done by periodically preprocessing the web graph and using at query time the computed PageRank.

 ### Personalized PageRank
-A possibile variation on the original PageRank algorithm can be obtained by biasing the teleport step in the direction of a certain subset $S$ of pages, without considering the whole web graph.
+A possible variation on the original PageRank algorithm can be obtained by biasing the teleport step in the direction of a certain subset $S$ of pages, without considering the whole web graph.
 This can be done by simply mutating the $e$ vector with a preference vector which jumps to preferred pages.

 $$